Communication Sciences and Disorders

-Learn to assess normal and disordered speech as you develop an understanding of language, swallowing, and hearing processes.
+Learn to assess normal and disordered speech, language, and communication as you develop an understanding of speech, language, voice, swallowing, and hearing processes.
 Use your expertise to make a life-long impact on the people you serve.

 What You’ll Learn

 You’ll learn about the basic processes of human communication and swallowing and explore research in human communication differences and disorders.
-By applying the latest knowledge of assessment, prevention, and intervention you will improve the quality of life for people with communication challenges.
+By applying the latest knowledge of assessment, prevention, and intervention, you will improve the quality of life for people with communication needs.

 - Learn by Doing